actiquest-dev/actiquest.github.io/acticat/acticat.md

 ## What does the ACTICat do?

-- Analyses the athlete's movement in real-time;
-- Develops your training plan and makes adjustments depending on the situation;
-- Provides personal recommendations for the correction of exercise technique.
-- Flexibly adjusts the volume and types of exercises depending on your health and mood;
-- Provides recommendations for nutrition and recovery, considering the peculiarities of your body;
+-   **Real-Time Movement Analysis:**  Evaluates athletes' movements to offer immediate feedback.
+-   **Personalized Training Plans:**  Develops and adjusts training regimens based on individual progress and circumstances.
+-   **Exercise Technique Recommendations:**  Provides guidance to improve exercise form and prevent injuries.
+-   **Adaptive Exercise Volume:**  Modifies exercise intensity and type according to the user's health and mood.
+-   **Nutrition and Recovery Advice:**  Offers suggestions tailored to the user's body and needs.
-- Motivates with $ACTI tokens for accomplishing training goals and personal records upon completion of the workout;
+-   **Motivational Rewards:**  Incentivizes users with $ACTI tokens for achieving training goals and personal records.
-- Speaks with a voice similar to A. Banderas or A. Mironov, depending on the language;
-- Empathic & emotional communication with athletes;
-- Follow your mood;
-- He himself may be out of sorts-sometimes very rare, imitation of fatigue.
-- Conducts a system of quests and missions for more enjoyable training.
+-   **Engaging Communication:**  Interacts with users in an empathetic and emotional manner, with voice options resembling well-known actors.
+-   **Mood Awareness:**  Recognizes and responds to the user's emotional state, occasionally simulating its own fatigue to create a more relatable experience.
+-   **Quest and Mission System:**  Introduces challenges to make training more enjoyable.
-- Joins physical training with mental practices for the all-around development of the athlete, i.e., able to switch to psychologist mode.
+-   **Holistic Development:**  Combines physical training with mental practices, acting as a psychologist when needed.
-- Consider long-term objectives, environment and weather, solar activity, your biorhythm, and the state of sleep on the previous day, and incorporate the short-term objectives when developing your training program.
+-   **Comprehensive Training Programs:**  Considers long-term objectives, environmental factors, biorhythms, and sleep quality to develop effective training plans.
-- Analyzes health and physical condition data with a view to enhance your workout session for better performance and injury prevention.
+-   **Health Data Analysis:**  Assesses health and physical condition data to enhance performance and prevent injuries.

 > Rather than being coaches who give instructions, AIGC in Actiq become
 > veritable companions in the sports journey of action undertaken by